 Where eye health is concerned, certain nutrients are known to be beneficial to the eyes, including lutein and zeaxanthin.
 Preliminary studies on other supplements, such as bilberry, L-lysine, and fish oil suggest they may be beneficial as well.
 Lutein and zeaxanthin can be found in dark green vegetables such as spinach and collards, and supplements are available.

-Aside from taking proper care of your eyes, symptoms specifically related to photophobia can be relieved by specialized tinted glasses, like those available from Axon Optics.
-These glasses block certain types of blue or UV light that trigger photophobia, which can lead to headaches and life disruptions that can make you anxious.
-As the effects of photophobia are decreased, you can continue your life with fewer interruptions and more confidence.
+Aside from taking proper care of your eyes, symptoms specifically related to light sensitivity can be relieved by specialized tinted lenses, like Avulux® lenses for migraine and light sensitivity in glasses from Axon Optics.
+These lenses block certain types of blue, amber, and red or UV light that trigger light sensitivity, which can lead to headaches and life disruptions that can make you anxious.
+As the effects of this sensitivity are decreased, you can better manage how light impacts you.

 “I tried computer glasses which did decrease my photophobia a little.
 It didn’t help me with everyday light, indoors or outdoors.
 Those glasses are very specialized.
 I tried sunglasses, but they don’t help at all because they really don’t filter the blue or UV light.
 I ordered the JURA indoor lenses…they work really well.
 I was blown away…I wear them everyday and they have been a life changer.”